ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ```

 Now, how do we obtain a shared reference to the input image?
-The shared mode is closely related to keys: if a unique key indicates that we have exclusive access to a capsule, an _aliased_ key indicates that _nobody_ has exclusive access to the capsule.
+The shared mode is closely related to keys: if a `unique` key indicates that we have exclusive access to a capsule, an `aliased` key indicates that _nobody_ has exclusive access to the capsule.
-This property is enforced by the uniqueness axis, since unlike with contention, an aliased reference precludes the existence of any unique references.
+This property is enforced by the uniqueness axis, since unlike contention, an `aliased` reference precludes the existence of any `unique` references.
-Hence, an aliased key can provide shared access to the contents of a capsule.
+Hence, an `aliased` key can provide `shared` access to the contents of a capsule.

-Instead of protecting the input image with a mutex, we can instead use an aliased key.
+Instead of protecting the input image with a mutex, we can instead use an `aliased` key.
 The existence of this key means we can never again write to the input, but that's perfectly fine here.

 ```ocaml